-The ORFA's Chief Administrative Officer, John Milton was introduced as the recording secretary and he explained the voting rules of order for the 2015 annual general meeting
+Rob introduced ORFA's Chief Administrative Officer, John Milton and all other staff members in attendance.
+John was identified as the recording secretary for the annual general meeting and he explained the voting rules of order for the meeting

-2. Approval of the Annual General Meeting Minutes of Wednesday, December 3, 2014
+2. Approval of the Annual General Meeting Minutes of Wednesday, December 2, 2015

-All delegates received a copy of the 2014 AGM minutes at registration check in.
-President, Rob Tunney looked for confirmation and approval of the 2014 annual general meeting minutes.
+All delegates received a copy of the 2015 AGM minutes at registration check in.
+President, Rob Tunney looked for confirmation and approval of the 2015 annual general meeting minutes.